 India is on a temple construction spree aiming to harness the economic potential of religious tourism.
 These days, temples not only draw pilgrims but also fetch tourists in general.
 With new temples coming up as tourist attractions, India is all set to redefine pilgrimage as socio-religious tourism.

-A not-so-famous cave shrine in the scenic hills on the outskirts of Hyderabad City, the Yadagirigutta Temple will reportedly get a makeover as grand as the Tirupati Tirumala Temple in Andhra Pradesh.
-The makeover comprising wide-scale renovation and expansion of the Yadagirigutta Temple will cost INR 1800 crore, which is nearly three times more than the cost of the Vrindavan Chandrodaya Mandir in Mathura, the world’s tallest temple under construction.
+A 1000-year-old cave shrine in the scenic hills on the outskirts of Hyderabad City, the Yadagirigutta Temple is getting a makeover as grand as the Tirupati Tirumala Temple in Andhra Pradesh.
+The estimated cost of the makeover comprising wide-scale renovation and expansion of the Yadagirigutta Temple is INR 1800 crore, which is nearly three times more than the cost of the Vrindavan Chandrodaya Mandir in Mathura, the world’s tallest temple under construction.

-It is said that the ongoing inch-by-inch and brick-by-brick transformation of Yadagirigutta into a temple town and spiritual capital like Tirupati is Telangana CM K Chandrasekhar Rao’s pet dream.
-A 2-hour drive (60 kilometers) from Hyderabad, the Yadagirigutta Temple of Yadadri Temple is a centuries-old hilltop shrine dedicated to Lord Narasimha, an incarnation of Lord Vishnu in the form of a half lion and a half human.
-The temple complex is surrounded by eight other hills and lush forests.
+It is said that the ongoing inch-by-inch and brick-by-brick transformation of Yadagirigutta into a Tirupati-like temple town and spiritual capital is Telangana CM K Chandrasekhar Rao’s pet dream.
+A 2-hour drive (60 kilometers) from Hyderabad, the Lakshmi Narasimha Temple of Yadadri is a hilltop shrine dedicated to the half-lion-and-half-human incarnation of Lord Vishnu.
+Yadadri is surrounded by eight other hills and lush forests.

-The Telangana government came up with the plan to develop the Lakshmi Narasimha Swami Temple of Yadagirigutta into Yadadri, in 2015.
+The Telangana government came up with the plan to develop the Lakshmi Narasimha Swami Temple of Yadagirigutta into into a world-class pilgrimage hub, in 2015.
 The Yadagirigutta Temple Development Authority (YTDA) headed by CM K Chandrasekhar Rao is at the helm of this multi-crore project.
-YDTA has roped in renowned architects, sculptors and builders from across the country for the historic transformation of the temple.
+YDTA roped in renowned architects, sculptors and builders from across the country for the historic transformation of not only the temple, but also the temple town.

 Highlights of Yadadri Temple Complex

-The upcoming Yadadri Temple Complex will spread over 14 acres on the top of a hillock in Yadagirigutta.
+The upcoming Yadadri Temple Complex will spread over 14.5 acres on the top of a hillock in Yadagirigutta.
 The new complex of Yadagirigutta Temple will have seven temple domes (Gopuram) with wooden roofing, including a 100-foot dome which will command views from a considerable distance.
 A 1,400-acre part of the complex will house tourist facilities including cottages for tourists, a multilevel parking lot for 7000 vehicles, and housing for the temple priests.
-The construction of the domes is expected to be completed by March 2018.
+The construction of the domes was completed early this year.

-A 2.7 km road has already been constructed around the hillock named Yadagirigutta, where the Yadadri Temple Complex will come up, for devotees to do pradakshana (circumambulate), a sacred ritual.
+A 2.7 km road has already been constructed around the hillock named Yadadri, where the Lakshmi Narasimha Temple complex is coming up, for devotees to do pradakshana (circumambulate), a sacred ritual.
 Four-lane roads are under construction in the downhill area for smooth connectivity.
-The first phase of the project is expected to be over by May 2018, and the entire construction is likely to be finished by 2019.
+The project, which was supposed to be completed in 2021, is currently currently getting a finishing touch.
+Reportedly, 2022 will see the inauguration of the new temple complex.

 “Once the project is finished, Yadadri is going to be as big as Tirumala, with even better facilities and structures.
 The footfall will go up from 10,000 to 30,000 a day.” said G Kishan Rao, Vice-Chairman and Managing Director of the Yadadri Temple Development Authority.